CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Experiments

 \subsection{Implementation Details}

-For both datasets, we applied an overlapping window segmentation approach using a window size of 2 seconds and a 50\% overlap between successive windows.
+For all three datasets, we applied an overlapping window segmentation approach using a window size of 2 seconds and a 50\% overlap between successive windows.
 From each subject's segmented data, 80\% was used for training and the remaining 20\% for testing.
 To account for inter-subject variability in sensor measurements, we performed per-subject standardization by normalizing the data to zero mean and unit variance.
-In both benchmarks, the dominant hand was used as the query input for the cross-attention mechanism, while the key and value inputs included all body parts, including the hand.
+Across all benchmarks, we use data from three body locations with three sensor modalities (accelerometer, gyroscope, and magnetometer) per location, resulting in 27 input channels total.
+In all experiments, the dominant hand (or forearm for RealWorld) was used as the query input for the cross-attention mechanism, while the key and value inputs included all body parts, including the hand.

-The transformer was trained using a crop-and-resize strategy, where a continuous half of the input time-series segment was randomly cropped and then resized to its original length via interpolation.
+The transformer was trained using a zero-masking strategy, where 10-30\% of the input time-series segment was randomly masked with zeros across 1-3 contiguous blocks.
 The embedding module consisted of a linear projection, followed by a sinusoidal positional encoding to inject temporal information.
 Each feedforward block comprised two linear layers with ReLU activation.
-The model was optimized using the Barlow Twins loss (with $\lambda_{\text{BT}}=1$) over 50 epochs with a learning rate of 0.001.
+The model was optimized using the BYOL loss over 50 epochs with a learning rate of 0.001.

 For the supervised CNN module, we used three stacked convolutional blocks, each containing four convolutional layers followed by average pooling and a ReLU activation.
 The final classification layer was a linear projection.
-Both the CNN and classifier were trained for 50 epochs using the Adam optimizer with a learning rate of 0.001 and incorporating a distillation loss (with $\lambda_{\text{distill}}=1$) when parameters from the previous frozen model were available.
+The CNN was trained for 50 epochs using the Adam optimizer with a learning rate of 0.001 and incorporating a distillation loss (with $\lambda_{\text{distill}}=1$) when parameters from the previous frozen model were available.

+All hyperparameters were selected through a grid search on a held-out validation split (10\% of training data) from all subjects.
+This validation data was not used during continual learning experiments.
+For the transformer architecture, we set the embedding dimension $d_{\text{model}}=256$, the number of attention heads $m_H=8$, and the feedforward dimension to 300.
+We used a dropout rate of 0.1 across all layers.
+For the knowledge distillation component, we set the distillation weight $\lambda_{\text{distill}}=1.0$ and temperature $\tau=2.0$.
+The CNN employed three convolutional blocks with 300 hidden channels and a dropout rate of 0.1.
+Both models used a batch size of 32 and were trained for 50 epochs per subject with the Adam optimizer.
+Learning rates were set to 0.001 for both the transformer and CNN.
+We experimented with learning rates in $\{0.0001, 0.0005, 0.001, 0.005\}$, distillation weights in $\{0.5, 1.0, 2.0\}$, and temperatures in $\{1, 2, 4\}$.
+The selected configuration provided the best balance between final accuracy and forgetting measure on the validation set.